formatjs/intl-relativeformat/README.md

 This API is very similar to [ECMA 402][]'s [DateTimeFormat][] and [NumberFormat][].

 #### `IntlRelativeFormat` Constructor

-To format dates to relative time, use the `IntlRelativeFormat` constructor.
+To format a date to relative time, use the `IntlRelativeFormat` constructor.
 The constructor takes two parameters:

  - **locales** - _{String | String[]}_ - A string with a BCP 47 language tag, or an array of such strings.
 If you do not provide a locale, the default locale will be used, but you should _always_ provide one!